 So it was that on a Sunday in January many years ago I found myself locked in a room for 2.5 hours and forced to recite Pi.
 How did I go?
 The answer... in a moment.

 But first, so you can get a feel of just how pointless this is have a go yourself.
 Here's a few digits to get you started...

 The first 4,400 in fact, which coincidentally is the number I recited in order without error.

-...then YOU can use the same techniques in your everyday life to remember names, presentations, facts, figures, sales information - in fact anything you want to boost your success at work, at school or in your personal life.
+...then YOU can use the same techniques in your everyday life to remember names, presentations, facts, figures, sales information.
+In fact anything you want to boost your success at work, school or in your personal life.